baifontikamara/Telecom-Fraud-Detection-Revenue-Assurance/README.md

 2. **Data Analytics and Model Training**:
    - Execute the Jupyter Notebook `data_analytics_and_model_training.ipynb` to preprocess data, train the fraud detection model, and identify billing mismatches.
-   - The notebook connects to the PostgreSQL database, retrieves data, and applies machine learning algorithms to predict fraudulent transactions.
    - Save the results to PostgreSQL for reporting and auditing.

 3. **Integration**: